spatialdatahub/spatialdatahub.org/README.md

 WebGis
 ========

-WebGis will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+WebGis or ZMT_GIS_PORTAL is (will be) a web application that allows anyone with locally stored GIS files to project their GIS files onto a map background.

 Features
 --------

-- Be awesome
-- Make things faster

 Installation
 ------------

-Install WebGis by running:

-    NOT READY YET

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: patrick.curry@leibniz-zmt.de

 License
 -------

-The project is licensed under the BSD license.
+The project is licensed under the ??? license.